 *Yes…I store potatoes in the refrigerator.
 They last a lot longer and I have not noticed a difference in the way they cook or taste.

-Next was the door.
+Next in my refrigerator organization process was the door.
 This is where the most purging took place!
 Large containers were placed in the bottom bin.
 Like items were grouped and placed in the smaller bins.

 A few final refrigerator organization thoughts: